-With the end of the year in sight, some people take their tree down on Dec.
-31. This date isn't tied to a festival or a religious holiday, but for some it has more of a symbolic meaning.
+With the end of the year in sight, some people take down their tree on Dec.
+31. This date isn't tied to a festival or a religious holiday, but for some, it has more of a symbolic meaning.
 It is a good way to end the year and to start the new one with a fresh slate.
-If you are superstitious, this is also another great reason to remove your tree on this day: so you won't be caught dragging baggage from last year into the new year!
+If you're superstitious, this is also another great reason to remove your tree on this day: so you won't be caught dragging baggage from last year into the new year!

 While the roots of the 12 days of Christmas from the famous Christmas carol are murky, we do know the history behind Jan.
 5, also known as "Twelfth Night," a festival Christian groups celebrate as the culmination of 12 days of honoring the birth of Jesus.
 It takes place the day before "The Epiphany."